-- The process controller is mainly designed to enable the host computer control system to communicate with the power supply and the acquisition control system, and it can complete a full set of acquisition processes based on different methods and monitor the operating states of the instrument parts.
+The process controller is mainly designed to enable the host computer control system to communicate with the power supply and the acquisition control system, and it can complete a full set of acquisition processes based on different methods and monitor the operating states of the instrument parts.
 The process controller comprises three basic units (a power control unit, a data acquisition control unit, and a data transmission unit) to provide services.
-Each unit consists of three layers, i.e., the implementation layer, protocol layer, and control layer.
-The implementation layer facilitates communication between the software and underlying operating system.
+Each unit consists of three layers, i.e. the implementation layer, protocol layer, and control layer.
+The implementation layer facilitates communication between the software and the underlying operating system.
 The protocol layer can parse data of the drive layer to find corresponding commands or data in the protocol table.
-The control layer, as a functional interface for the above two layers, can transmit messages corresponding to commands, so that each module can complete a series of tasks under the management of the process manager. - 140 The exploration methods manager uniformly converts exploration methods selected on the HCI and relevant parameters to a data structure that can be identified between software modules and that can ensure parameter synchronization between modules. - The document manager can read and format raw data.
-Format templates for data storage are selected based on specific exploration methods.
-For example, seismic exploration methods are converted to SEG-2, SEG-Y, and other formats.
+The control layer, as a functional interface for the above two layers, can transmit messages corresponding to commands, so that each module can complete a series of tasks under the management of the process manager.